watertap-org/watertap/docs/technical_reference/flowsheets/electrodialysis_1stack_conc_recirc.rst

     * ED cell pair number
     * ED cell length

-The optimization objective function is set to LCOW.
+In the optimization example, the objective function is set to LCOW and the product water salinity is set to 0.1 :math:`g L^{-1}`.

 Flowsheet Specifications
 ------------------------